alexandremenif/aida/prompt.md

 REPLACE_SQLITE_SCHEMA_HERE
 ```

-The output of the queries will be provided to you in JSON format.
+The output of the SQL queries will be provided to you in JSON format.
 Here is an example of a successful JSON response:

 ```json
 {"success": "true", "columns": ["id", "name"], "rows": [[1, "John Doe"], [2, "Jane Doe"]], "rowcount": 2}